Hanover-CS/HC24-Luuk-Crawford-Senior-Project/docs/proposal.md

 Kotlin is a good choice because I have recent familiarity with it and my research found I can use it server-side if needed as well.
 And even though multiplatform capabilities are not 100% complete, apps using Kotlin on Android are very stable as Google found they are [20% less likely to crash][link10] [10].

-An option I considered for a programming langauge is [Dart][link11], which is what [Flutter][link12] uses [11][12].
+An option I considered for a programming language is [Dart][link11], which is what [Flutter][link12] uses [11][12].
 And [both Dart and Kotlin work in Android Studio][link13] [13].
-This used to be the top choice for cross platform but [Kotlin is prefered for Android development][link13] [13].
-If I were to for sure push iOS development I might choose Dart over Kotlin, but for this I am satisfied with focusing on just Android but keeping the door open toward crossplatform that Kotlin provides.
+This used to be the top choice for cross-platform but [Kotlin is preferred for Android development][link13] [13].
+If I were to for sure push iOS development I might choose Dart over Kotlin, but for this, I am satisfied with focusing on just Android but keeping the door open for cross-platform possibilities which Kotlin supports.

 Another option is [React Native][link14] [14].
 Reach Native uses JavaScript.
 When [comparing React Native directly against Kotlin Multiplatform][link15], Kotlin is designed "for developing mobile applications" [15].
 Using JavaScript with React Native requires [third-party libraries][link15] to achieve the same thing [15].
 React Native offers a quick reload option to see changes but I am currently satisfied with the speed of Android Studio.
-This artlce also came to the conclusion that if focusing on multiplatform then React Native may be the better option.
+This article also concluded that if focusing on multiplatform then React Native may be the better option.
 But for those focusing on Android, "you must consider Kotlin".

 ### Server

 There are multiple potential server options including major offerings such as [Microsoft Azure][link16], [AWS][link17], and [Google Cloud][link18] [16][17][18].
 Google also offers [Firebase][link19], which is what I intend to use [19].
-This is my top choice because the setup was most clear to follow even including video tutorials using the same setup I have with Kotlin and Android Studio, making it easier for me to impliment correctly.
-[Google cloud][link20] can be used for storage including realtime databases but [firebase seems to be better for focusing on Realtime Databases][link21] [20][21].
+This is my top choice because the setup was the most clear to follow even including video tutorials using the same setup I have with Kotlin and Android Studio, making it easier for me to implement correctly.
+[Google Cloud][link20] can be used for storage including realtime databases but [Firebase seems to be better for focusing on realtime databases][link21] [20][21].
 I expect it would be a realtime database to ensure the flow of orders works well.
 Another option I explored and made an attempt to use was [Supabase][link22] [22].
-I liked it as it seemed simple to use with a nice interface but I had trouble getting it setup with Kotlin in Android Studio so I swapped to Firebase which was easier to follow.
+I liked it as it seemed simple to use with a nice interface but I had trouble getting it set up with Kotlin in Android Studio so I swapped to Firebase which was easier to follow.

 ### References